kasrafallah/kasrafallah/README.md

   <h1 align="center"> Bio </h1>
 <p h2 align="center">

-Greetings, I'm Kasra.
+Greetings, I'm Kasra,
-I am a graduate student at the University of Waterloo.
-I am working as a research assistant at the University of Waterloo ECE department under the supevisiotion of Professor Ravi Mazumdar.
-I’m currently learning phased arrays and related communication systems.
-I also focus on learning various facets of the MIMO Problem in wireless high-frequency transmission.
+A graduate student at the University of Waterloo.
+Currently, I am serving as a research assistant in the Electrical and Computer Engineering (ECE) department under the esteemed supervision of Professor Ravi Mazumdar.
+My research primarily focuses on stochastic differential equations, stochastic calculus, and applied probability, with specific applications in communication systems.
+I anticipate completing my studies and graduating in May of the following year.